Ly4m/advent-of-code/2020/Rust/day3_toboggan_trajectory/README.md

 ## Thoughts on learning/using Rust

-* Iterator functions are really helpfull
+* Iterator functions are really helpful
-* Small introduction to borrowing/ownershipt by passing lines to the count_trees function
+* Small introduction to borrowing/ownership by passing lines to the count_trees function

 # Pseudo code